Walking on Roses with A Sardinian Saint at The Festival of Sant Éfisio

-Viewing stands along Via Roma offer the best view for a modest seven euros.
+Viewing stands along Via Roma offers the best view for a modest seven euros.
 It is here in front of the town hall that the locals watch the action.

-The excitement is palpable as the first maidens in traditional dress round the corner.
+The excitement is palpable as the first maidens in a traditional dress around the corner.
 They are followed by colorful carts called “traccas” pulled by flower-covered oxen.

 Flowers and handmade rugs cover the carts representing more than thirty communities throughout Sardinia.
 Each one displays produce and crafts local to its region and woven baskets overflow with colorful flowers.
 Entire families in traditional dress ride on the traccas.

 It is a great honor for a village to be chosen and each year communities around the island vie for the coveted spots.